jfrux/ember-local-storage-proxy/README.md

   })
 });
 ```
-To use the synced property in, e.g., a component:
+To use a synced property in, e.g., a component:
 ```javascript
 // components/my-component/component.js
 import Ember from 'ember';